Codeception/Codeception/docs/01-Introduction.md

 What if we could check our application without running it on a server?
 In this way we could see detailed exceptions on errors, have tests running faster, and check database for values we expect.
 That's a are what functional tests are for.

-For functional tests you emulate a web request ($_GET, $_POST variables) and send it into your application which returns HTML response.
-Inside a test you can make assertions about the response, also you can check the data was succesfully stored into database.
+For functional tests you emulate a web request (`$_GET` and `$_POST` variables) and send it into your application which returns HTML response.
+Inside a test you can make assertions about the response, also you can check if the data was succesfully stored into database.

-For functional tests your application should be prepared to be run in test environment.
+For functional tests your application should be prepared to be run in a test environment.
 Codeception provides connectors to several popular PHP frameworks, but you can write your own.

 #### Sample functional test